 Omaha is home to the College World Series, which came to Omaha Municipal Stadium (later Rosenblatt Stadium) in 1950.
 The stadium was expanded and improved numerous times, until finally being replaced by T.D.
 Ameritrade Park in 2012.
 The old stadium was torn down and the land acquired by the neighboring Henry Doorly Zoo.

-Omaha has had to deal with natural disasters.
+Omaha has had to rebuild after natural disasters.
 A quarter-mile-wide tornado on Easter Sunday 1913 killed over 100 people and heavily damaged the Gold Coast district, including Joslyn Castle, as well as the North Omaha area, causing $8 million in damage.
-Another tornado in May 1975 injured 133 people, but killed only three; however, it did a record $250 to $500 million in damage.
+Another tornado in May 1975 injured 133 people and killed only three.
+It did a record $250 to $500 million in damage.
 Both times, the city rebuilt.

-Omaha has also had to deal with racial and economic conditions, starting with a race riot in 1919.
+Omaha has also had to overcome economic conditions caused by migration out of the city and other factors.
 By the 1950s, the development of suburbs led a movement west, causing many of the neighborhoods in the eastern part of the city to become poorer.
 However, starting in the 1990s, the downtown area has been revitalized, starting with building such structures as the CenturyLink Center, the Holland Performing Arts Center, TD Ameritrade Park, Gallup University, the First National Bank Building, and the Union Pacific Building.